-Brisk walkers have lower breast cancer risk: study
+Brisk walkers have lower breast cancer risk: a study

 Here’s a great article from Reuters Life! on how walking can lower breast cancer risk:

-NEW YORK (Reuters Life!) - Women who take regular brisk walks have a lower risk of developing breast cancer after menopause -- and it's never too late to start, according to a U.S. study.
+Women who take regular brisk walks have a lower risk of developing breast cancer after menopause — and it’s never too late to start, according to a U.S. study.

 Research has shown that very active women are less likely to develop breast cancer than their sedentary peers, but little has been known about the effects of moderate exercise and whether less active women who start exercising get similar results.